prjemian/epics_ioc_raspi_sensors/documentation/dht22/notes.md

 ## Automatic logging after reboot

-To make this software run atuomatically after reboot, we'll right a shell script that will start the logging.
+To make this software run atuomatically after reboot, we'll write a shell script that will start the logging.
 An additional feature of the shell script is to check that the logging is running and restart logging if the software has stopped.
 We can run this script periodically (say, every